 - The service had systems in place to make sure that infection was controlled and prevented as far as possible. - Staff had undertaken training and were fully aware of their responsibilities to take appropriate measures to protect people from the spread of infection. - Staff had access to personal protective equipment (PPE), for example, masks, gloves and aprons.
-This helped to minimise the risk of infections spreading. - The service had systems to make sure staff undertook regular COVID-19 tests.
+This helped to minimise the risk of infections spreading.
+A relative told us, "They always wear PPE." - The service had systems to make sure staff undertook regular COVID-19 tests.
 They recorded information about these and took appropriate action following positive test results.

-Learning lessons when things go wrong - The service had a system in place to monitor incidents and understood how to use them as learning opportunities to try and prevent future occurrences. - The management team reviewed risk assessments and care plans following incidents to prevent reoccurrence.
+Learning lessons when things go wrong

+- The service had a system in place to monitor incidents and understood how to use them as learning opportunities to try and prevent future occurrences. - The management team reviewed risk assessments and care plans following incidents to prevent reoccurrence.